A guide to Ait ben haddou-morocco

 My advice

-Given I bought my sim card for Morocco from Orange upon arrival at the Marrakech Airport and had great connectivity throughout my trip, I would obviously recommend anyone to do the same.
+Given I bought my Morocco SIM card from Orange upon arrival at the Marrakech Airport and had great connectivity throughout my trip, I would obviously recommend anyone to do the same.

 For 150 MAD (€13,60), you’ll receive 10GB of data and 300 minutes that is valid for 30 days.